 Goals of the Academy Leadership

-The design for continued evolution of this young Academy was developed with the intent of addressing several barriers to help Early Career Investigators (ECIs) work smarter – not harder, appreciate and experience the value of ‘team-‐based science,’ and find ways to value and incorporate, in real time, the ideas and energy of consumer advocates into the ovarian cancer research process.
+The design for continued evolution of this Academy was developed with the intent of addressing several barriers to help Early Career Investigators (ECIs) work smarter – not harder, appreciate and experience the value of ‘team-based science,’ and find ways to value and incorporate, in real time, the ideas and energy of consumer advocates into the ovarian cancer research process.
 We propose to train ECIs how to communicate these new ways of conducting ovarian cancer research to their peers, including the broader ovarian cancer research community, as well as to future generations of ovarian cancer investigators, through formal leadership training.
-Finally, with the help of experts in program evaluation, we propose to institute methods of both trainee and program evaluation at an early stage in the development of the virtual Academy – not only to document the potential benefits of this new way of approaching investigator training, but also to generate the data necessary to continuously shape the future of this Academy into the most high impact and cost-‐, time-‐, and energy-‐efficient training program possible.
+Finally, with the help of experts in program evaluation, we propose to institute methods of both trainee and program evaluation at an early stage in the development of the virtual Academy – not only to document the potential benefits of this new way of approaching investigator training, but also to generate the data necessary to continuously shape the future of this Academy into the most high impact and cost-, time-, and energy?efficient training program possible.

 To help achieve these goals, the following aims will be implemented:

 - Facilitate communication and collaboration among all ECIs, designated mentors, and ovarian cancer research and consumer advocacy communities.